 The Best Istanbul Shore Excursions

 First time visitors to the city should see the main landmarks adorning most picture postcards scenes of the city.
 These include a tour to the Sultan Ahmet area to see the majestic Blue Mosque, the appealing architecture of the Hagia Sophia and Topkapi Palace, former home of the Ottoman sultans.The Grand Bazaar is the largest shopping mall in Turkey and perfect for picking up holiday souvenirs including sweet Turkish delight and ceramic amulets of the traditional Turkish eye (nazar boncuğu).
 All these are seen on a private, classic tour of Istanbul.

 Alternatively, you might like a tour of the new city instead of the old.
 Including a visit to the Spice Bazaar, and Galata Tower, the highlight is Turkey’s busiest street that is Istiklal Avenue.
 Once a popular hangout place for dignitaries during the Ottoman empire, it now holds many exquisite churches and shopping arcades.
 We also stroll around the up and coming neighbourhood of Cihangir.
 (Find out more here)

 Christian and Jewish heritage tours of Istanbul are also popular for cruise ship visitors who have been to the city before.
-We also list a private walking tour for anyone interested in Turkish cuisine and you can read more about them here.

 Can you tailor make an Istanbul shore tour?

 Private tours ensure you have the full attention of your guide and there is also the opportunity to join tours suited to your hobbies such as cooking, photography, local food, culture and people.
 Istanbul can accommodate everyone so all needs and preferences are catered to.
-Speak to a sales consultant about your Istanbul shore excursion.